 Cryptocurrency is gradually becoming more popular in the peer-to-peer lending space but is it just a flash in the pan?

-Earlier this month, P2P was cryptocurrency exchange Bitfinex launched a new P2P lending tool to allow users to manage lending based on their own specifications and market conditions.
+Earlier this month, cryptocurrency exchange Bitfinex launched a new P2P lending tool to allow users to manage lending based on their own specifications and market conditions.

 This followed the launch of Ethereum-based lending platform Aave in July – which announced itself as an ‘undercollateralized lending’ service which allows users to take out loans without having to deposit collateral.
 Meanwhile, over the past year P2P lender JustUs has launched the public sale of a crypto token.